gorkalarralde/M5Racing/README.md

      - With "check-by-colour" optimum calculated values
      - Also includes lIVE SAG for on-track setup
    - Includes alerts for:
-     - Near bottoming alert: too much diving of the front under braking
+     - Near bottoming alert (if less than 10 mm left travel): too much diving of the front under braking
      - Too poor SAG

  - 13 - AUTO POWER SHIFTER (APS)